As a certified personal trainer, I knew proteins as the knight in shining armor when it comes to metabolism-boosting foods that support fat burning.

 1. Protein-Rich Foods

-Studies show that proteins increase TEF significantly compared to other foods.
+One of the studies from the National Center for Biotechnology Information website shows that proteins increase TEF significantly compared to other foods.
 Statistically, proteins boost metabolic rate by 15-30%, fats by 0-3%, and carbs by 5-10% .

 2. Mineral-Rich Foods